amcgaugh/ir-blaster/README.md

 # ir-blaster (LIRC Setup)
-Control your tv through voice or a webpage using Dialogflow + flask + LIRC on a raspberry pi!
+Control your tv with your voice or a GUI using Dialogflow + flask + LIRC with a Raspberry Pi & Google Assistant!
 See the the full project instructions at drewnay.com.

+Things you'll need:
+- Raspberry Pi
+- IR Led
+- IR Receiver
+- Google Home
+- Wires
+- Transistor
+- Resistor

-## Wiring and LIRC
+## PART 1 - Wiring and LIRC
 First things first, let's get LIRC on the raspberry pi.
 Credit to [piddler](http://www.piddlerintheroot.com/ir-blaster-lirc/) for the best instructions I found to get this part of the project working.

 ## Installing LIRC and Setting Up Dependencies